Chateau de Losse, Dordogne visitors guide

 Explore the Chateau de Losse

-You enter the castle across a moat and through a large fortified gatehouse, indeed it is the largest of its kind in the whole of France.
-Surrounding the castle are huge defensive walls and a number of defensive towers.
+Surrounding the castle there are huge defensive walls and a number of defensive towers.
+You enter the castle across a moat and through a large fortified gatehouse: this is the largest of its kind in the whole of France.

-Once through the gatehouse; there is a large courtyard with the Renaissance hall in front and to the left a path leading to some of the lovely gardens of the castle.
+Once through the gatehouse there is a large courtyard with the Renaissance hall in front and to the left you can follow a path leading to some of the lovely gardens of the castle.

-The dining room, salon and bedroom can all be visited and there is some beautiful furniture in marquetry to be seen.
-Apparently this was very popular at the time.
+The dining room, salon and bedroom can all be visited and there is some beautiful furniture in marquetry to be seen, which was very popular at that time.

-A huge terrace looks out over the River Vezere which runs along the edge of the castle.
+A huge terrace looks out over the River Vezere which runs along the edge of the chateau de Losse.
 The river is often dotted by canoes in the summer.

 The gardens of the Chateau de Losse